Lancaster County Carriage & Antique Auction

 THANK YOU!
 The bidding and buying at this sale provides the Hand-in-Hand Fire Company with financial resources to continue their good work of fire protection in the Bird-in-Hand area.

-Our goals are to continually strive to be fair and ethical and grow the auction by attracting both buyers and sellers.
-We are excited that it has turned into a destination for many travelers who find it to be an enjoyable day.
-It is pleasing to us when many satisfied people leave the grounds with their pickup trucks and trailers full of quality purchases when the auction is over.
+We are excited it has turned into a destination for many travelers who find it to be an enjoyable day.
+It is pleasing to us when many satisfied people leave the grounds with their cars, pickup trucks and trailers full of one-of-a-kind finds when the auction is over.

 HISTORY